Iraq travel guide

 The FCO advise against all but essential travel to the rest of Iraq, including the remainder of the Kurdistan region.

-The Kurdistan Regional Government (KRG) held a referendum on independence from Iraq on Monday 25 September 2017.
-This is leading to tension with Iraq and in the region.
-You should remain alert, monitor media reports and this travel advice.
+The Kurdistan Regional Government (KRG) held a referendum on independence from Iraq on 25 September 2017.
+This led to ongoing tension with Federal Iraq and in the region.

-There have been reports of significant movements of military vehicles and personnel in Kirkuk and Ninewa provinces since 12 October, which have included localised exchanges of fire.
+There have been reports of significant movements of military vehicles and personnel in Kirkuk and Ninewa provinces since 12 October 2017, which have included localised exchanges of fire.
 The situation remains fluid.
-You should remain alert and monitor this travel advice.

 Coalition forces, including the UK, continue to carry out targeted airstrikes against Daesh in northern and western Iraq.
 Areas recently liberated from Daesh are likely to contain remnants of war and improvised explosive devices.